reacton-js/creaton/README.md

 }
 ```

-For all other pages components, except for the myUsers component, the content passed to the slots will be ignored.
+For all other pages components, except for the MyUsers component, the content passed to the slots will be ignored.

 It remains to add a handler for this address event at the end of the static method **connected()** of the MyContent component: